Why it’s OK not to have finished your debut novel yetPosted: May 2, 2017

 To further clarify, perhaps your novel isn’t finished yet because you’ve spent time:

 Learning the craft of writing

 Some people may be able to crank out their first book in a year, but chances are if you’re new to this whole writing thing, it’s unlikely.
 Let’s take a look at new artists.
-They won’t be cranking out Picasso-successful paintings in their first year of painting.
+They won’t be creating Picasso-successful paintings in their first year of painting.
 In fact, they may throw away or abandon 99% of their work.
 That’s fine.
-They are still practising, learning which brush-strokes to use to achieve certain effects, or what colours to mix together to get that perfect skin-shade.
+They are still practicing, learning which brush-strokes to use to achieve certain effects, or what colours to mix together to get that perfect skin-shade.
 It’s the same for writers.
-I mean, you have the added bonus of knowing how to speak, hence you already have the foundations and building blocks, but until you research how to structure stories, build characters, write dialogue and set scenes (and that’s just a small snippet) you won’t be able to write a complete, well-rounded and successful novel.
+I mean, you have the added bonus of knowing how to speak, hence you already have the foundations and building blocks, but until you research how to structure stories, build characters, write dialogue, and set scenes (and that’s just a small snippet), you won’t be able to write a complete, well-rounded and successful novel.

 The longer you spend on honing your craft the better it will be.

 Letting your work sit and getting distance from it

 This is so important.
 When writing your first novel you may get sucked into the excitement of it all, chuck in every story idea you’ve ever had and thought it was the best thing ever.
 Who cares that there are no capital letters, the dialogue is stilted and you almost always tell not show?
 It’s finished right?
 Wrong.
 It is not finished, and chances are if you’ve let your WIP sit for a while you’ve realised this.
 You may feel somewhat deflated that your ‘completed’ novel is a half done mess, but that’s the first step in making it better.
 If you had just sent it out to agents you may have been inundated with rejection slips, which would have put you off writing altogether.
 By letting your work sit, you have gained enough distance from it to objectively understand what is wrong with it, thus are in a good position to improve it going forward.
 Yay, you!